StreamingFlow/d4py/README.md

 docker build . -t mydispel4py
 ```

+Note: If you want to re-built an image without cache, use this flag: `--no-cache`

 Start a Docker container with the dispel4py image in interactive mode with a bash shell:

 ```